NREL-Sienna/PowerSystems.jl/docs/src/man/data.md

 system = ConcreteSystem("system.json")
 ```

 It can be useful to view and filter the PowerSystems data in this format.
-Here are some
-example commands to do this with [jq](https://github.com/stedolan/jq).
+There
+are many tools available to browse JSON data.

+Here is an example [GUI tool](http://jsonviewer.stack.hu) that is available
+online in a browser.

+The command line utility [jq](https://stedolan.github.io/jq/) offers even more
+features.
+The rest of this document provides example commands.

 ## View the entire file pretty-printed.
 ```